 Thankfully, dedicated treatments available through the NHS that are backed by medical evidence and significant support.
 Other independent initiatives include initiatives such as Quit With Help< that provide online guidance and support, or national programs such as Voke.
 These can also be supported by some of the quality apps that can be picked up on the android or apple stores, including EasyQuit, Quitracker and Smoke Free.

 Alternatives to Menthol Cigarettes

 Thankfully, there are a range of options available to smokers to help take the place of menthols or replace cigarettes in their routine.
-These can involve switching to vaping products and we here at Vapour2 are fully committed to helping individuals stop, reduce their nicotine intake, or quit entirely.
+These can involve switching to vaping products and we here at Pure E-liquids are fully committed to helping individuals stop, reduce their nicotine intake, or quit entirely.
 These include a range of devices from hybrid vapes that allow you to use herbal tobacco, along with e-liquids; sleek and effective pod kits that combine an attractive form with high utility; and our entry level e-cigarette line that replicate the look and feel of a cigarette without the worry of tobacco.

 We have a selection of menthol flavoured e-liquids to choose from to help with your transition away from smoking - whilst allowing you to embrace the flavours you can come to familiarise yourself with.